The Intellectual Property and Antitrust Review: Argentina

 Decree No. 1474/94 establishes a National System of Quality Standards and Certification, structured in a National Council of Standards, Quality and Certification with two technical bodies under the auspices of the Secretary of Industry: (1) the standardisation body (IRAM), which centralises the analysis and approval of the standards applicable in Argentina; and (2) the certification body (OAA).
 Notwithstanding this, at present, IRAM has no specific disposition addressing the relationship between the normalisation system created by Decree No. 1474/94 and the IPR system.

-A case worth mentioning involving standards is Quilmes, where a brewing company accused its largest competitor of exclusionary abuse of dominance after said company decided to launch a new proprietary returnable bottle to the market.
+A case worth mentioning involving standards is Quilmes, where a brewing company accused its largest competitor of exclusionary abuse of dominance after this company decided to launch a new proprietary returnable bottle to the market.
 The plaintiff claimed the existence of a de facto industry standard for 970cm3 glass bottles, which were freely interchangeable among brewers, and that the launching of a new format by the dominant player increased the costs to consumers to switch to competing brands (consumers obtained a cash credit by redeeming empty glass bottles of the existing industry standard variety).
-The CNDC ultimately approved a complex settlement between the parties, whereby, inter alia, both companies agreed to: (1) launch their own proprietary bottles; (2) not transfer the cost of separating and exchanging containers to the sale price; (3) prioritise the interchangeability of standardised containers; and (4) educate and inform retailers.24
+The CNDC ultimately approved a complex settlement between the parties, whereby, inter alia, both companies agreed to: (1) launch their own proprietary bottles; (2) not transfer the cost of separating and exchanging containers to the sale price; (3) prioritise the interchangeability of standardised containers; and (4) educate and inform retailers.25

 iii Licensing under FRAND terms